 A. Fringing reefs, also called shore reefs, grow near the shore and thrive in shallow water, like the Red Sea corals.

 C. Platform reefs can grow on the continental shelf, in the open ocean where the seabed rises close enough to the ocean’s surface.
-Platform reefs, also called patch reefs, grow in all directions in a radial pattern.
+Platform reefs, called patch reefs, grow in all directions in a radial pattern.
 They are also commonly found within atolls.

-D. Atoll Reefs are circular reefs that have a lagoon in the middle and are often mistaken as islands as they are so large and generally appear on a lagoon rim.
+D. Atoll Reefs are circular reefs with a lagoon in the middle and are often mistaken as islands as they are so large and generally appear on a lagoon rim.
 Atolls can grow in millions of years.
 These reefs are found in the Pacific and Indian Oceans.
 The Maldives, for instance, is a series of 26 atolls forming an archipelago.

 Colours

-Corals’ vibrant colours are breathtaking and marine tourism is mainly attributed to this facet.
+Corals’ vibrant colours are breathtaking, and marine tourism is mainly attributed to this facet.
 However, credit in that aspect goes to the algae that live within the corals, particularly a type of algae called zooxanthellae.
 As we mentioned before, algae and corals have a mutually symbiotic relationship; zooxanthellae live inside the polyps’ tissues and produce nutrients for the polyps by their photosynthesising ability and polyps, in return, offer shelter and protection to the algae.

 Reefs that grow closer to the surface are brighter and more colourful since there is a higher intensity of UV rays, and algae can use more sunlight efficiently.
-Some corals can fluoresce by producing fluorescence pigments, and this is usually a protective mechanism that corals use as a shield against high UV intensity.
+Some corals can fluoresce by producing fluorescence pigments, which is usually a protective mechanism that corals use as a shield against high UV intensity.

 Shapes